beyondthecode-bc/uniswap-routing-api-main-1/README.md

 # Uniswap Routing API

-This repository contains routing API for TendieSwap's Uniswap V3 fork on Manta Pacific.
+This repository contains routing API for TendieSwap's Uniswap V3 fork on Tenet Network.

 It deploys an API to AWS that uses @tendiedev/uniswap-smart-order-router to search for the most efficient way to swap token A for token B.